ZW-ZHANG/ZW-ZHANG.github.io/_pages/about.md

 Biography
 =====
-Ziwei Zhang received his B.S. from the Department of Physics, Tsinghua University, in 2016.
+Ziwei Zhang received his Ph.D. from the Department of Computer Science and Technology, Tsinghua University, in 2021.
-He is currently pursuing a Ph.D.
-Degree in the Department of Computer Science and Technology at Tsinghua University.
+He is currently a postdoc researcher in the Department of Computer Science and Technology at Tsinghua University.
 His research interests focus on network embedding (a.k.a. network representation learning) and machine learning on graph data, especially developing scalable algorithms for large-scale networks.
 He has published several papers in prestigious conferences and journals, including KDD, AAAI, IJCAI, and TKDE.

 Publications
 =====